iotaledger/tangle.js/tools/tangle-cli/README.md

       --help     Show help                                             [boolean]
-      --seed     IOTA Streams Author's seed for creating the channel    [string] --encrypted  Whether the channel must be encrypted or not        [boolean]
+      --seed     IOTA Streams Author's seed for creating the channel    [string] --encrypted  Whether the channel must be encrypted or not        [boolean] --private    Whether the channel is private or not               [boolean]
 ```

 ### Anchor message